rockroman/mildew-detection-in-cherry-leaves/README.md

 Currently, manual inspection takes around 30 minutes per tree, with an additional minute for applying treatment if needed.
 With thousands of trees across multiple farms, this process is not scalable.
 To address this, the IT team proposed implementing an ML system to instantly detect powdery mildew in cherry tree images.
 If successful, this approach could be extended to other crops.
 The dataset comprises cherry leaf images provided by Farmy & Foods.

+* The App live link is:  [Powdery Mildew Detector](https://powdery-mildew-detector-fp-c8dd417a4db2.herokuapp.com/)

 ### Client Goals:
 * Faster Testing Results: Expedite the process of obtaining disease test results.